 Final Decision and Acquisition

-You will be able to make the final decisions about the artwork your advisor has found, deciding whether or not to purchase any art pieces.
-Art advisors can get help with negotiating a fair price for you.
-They can also help with the framing of the art, handling and shipment.
+You will be able to make the final decision about the artwork your advisor has found, deciding whether or not to purchase any art pieces.
+Art advisors can help negotiate a fair price for you.
+They can also help with the framing of the art, handling, and shipment.

 How Grove Gallery Can Help

 Grove Gallery can help you if you need an art advisor.
-We are a trusted London art gallery and we have experience working with clients from across the globe.
+We are a trusted London art gallery with experience working with clients from across the globe.
 We have dedicated advisors ready and waiting to help you with your art investing journey.

 Art advisors are an indispensable tool that any art buyer should take advantage of if they are serious about creating the perfect and most worthwhile collection.
 Using an art advisor’s guidance will help to enhance your home with art and enrich your future investments and finances.

-Whoever you are, whatever your background is, or your experience with art, we are open and willing to help all.
-Whether you are an art collector or investor, we can help you all year round so get in touch with us at Grove Gallery today.
+Whoever you are, whatever your background is, or whatever your experience with art is, we are open and willing to help.
+Whether you are an art collector or investor, we can help you all year round, so get in touch with us at Grove Gallery today.